Joe Bergin (Gaelic footballer)

 Joe Bergin (born 17 February 1981) is an Irish former Gaelic footballer who played at senior level for the Galway county team from 2000 to 2012.
 From Galway, he played his club football with Mountbellew–Moylough.

+In 2026, it was announced that Bergin would takeover from Alan Merriman as Chief Executive of Investment firm Elkstone having formerly been Head of Private Clients.

 Playing career

 Bergin's rise at a young age was meteoric.
 He burst onto the scene in 2000 as part of a Galway side that reached that year's All-Ireland Senior Football Championship final; losing to Kerry after a replay.

 A regular in the team during that campaign as a replacement for the injured Kevin Walsh, Bergin made a quick impression.
 Standing at 6"4, he has height but he also showed that he possessed good football skills and had a penchant for kicking valuable points.

 At this time, Bergin was a key member of the Galway Under-21 team and his impressive performances for the Under-21s as they secured a Connacht title showed the Senior Management team that he deserved a starting place in Galway's Championship campaign in their first game against New York.
 In the three games that followed, Sligo, Leitrim and Kildare, Bergin cemented his place as a regular in the side, despite his relative experience at the Senior inter-county level.
 That year culminated in an All-Ireland Final against Kerry.
 Unfortunately for Bergin and Galway, Kerry were triumphant in the replay.
 That year, he was named the All Stars Young Footballer of the Year.